Criteria applies, see below for more information, dates and times.

 Our testing sites have a kaupapa Māori approach and come with wrap around whānau ora services.

-We provide resources, information and support on site, ranging from information about hygiene and isolation through to hardship, kai, and emotional support.
+We can provide resources, information and support on site, ranging from information about hygiene and isolation through to hardship, kai, and emotional support.
 This is a tough time for our community so it's important to consider and meet all needs of whānau when possible.

-The drive-throughs have been set up by Te Puna Ora o Mataatua (TPOOM) and Eastern Bay PHA (EBPHA) with support from Bay of Plenty District Health Board (BOPDHB), in collaboration with local iwi in each area.
+The assessment centres drive-throughs have been set up by Te Puna Ora o Mataatua (TPOOM) and Eastern Bay PHA (EBPHA) with support from Bay of Plenty District Health Board (BOPDHB), in collaboration with local iwi in each area.